Alcoholic cardiomyopathy

 Alcoholic cardiomyopathy (ACM) is a disease in which the long-term consumption of alcohol leads to heart failure.
 ACM is a type of dilated cardiomyopathy.
 The heart is unable to pump blood efficiently, leading to heart failure.
 It can affect other parts of the body if the heart failure is severe.
-It is most common in males between the ages of 35 and 50.
+It is most common in males between the ages of 35 and 50 and females between 30 and 50.

 Etiology

 The causal relationship between alcohol consumption and cardiomyopathy and heart failure is unclear.
 Per the American Heart Association (AHA), alcohol is one of the leading causes of dilated cardiomyopathy.
 However, multiple longitudinal studies have shown a paradoxical lowering of dilated cardiomyopathy with modest-to-moderate alcohol consumption.

 ACM is a type of heart disease that occurs due to chronic alcohol consumption.
 The etiology of ACM is multifactorial, with a combination of genetic, environmental, and lifestyle factors playing a role.
 The direct toxic effects of alcohol on the heart muscle cells (cardiomyocytes) are considered the primary cause of ACM.
 Chronic alcohol consumption leads to the accumulation of toxic metabolites, such as acetaldehyde and reactive oxygen species, in the heart muscle cells.
 These toxic substances can cause oxidative stress, inflammation, and damage to the cardiomyocytes, leading to the development of ACM.

 Additionally, chronic alcohol consumption can lead to deficiencies in essential vitamins and minerals, such as thiamine, magnesium, and selenium, which are important for the proper functioning of the heart.
 Thiamine deficiency, in particular, is common in people with alcohol use disorder and can lead to a condition known as beriberi, which can damage the heart muscle.
 Furthermore, chronic alcohol consumption can also lead to other cardiovascular risk factors, such as high blood pressure, high cholesterol levels, and obesity, which can contribute to the development of ACM.
 Overall, the etiology of ACM is complex and involves various factors that can damage the heart muscle over time.